willymcallister/willymcallister.github.io/_articles/source-transformation-example.md

 Things to notice,
 * $\text R1$ and $\text R1\text b$ have the same current and voltage.
 That's what it means to be equivalent.
 * The current in $\text V2$ is not the same as $\text I2$.
 That's ok.
 We focused on $\text R1$ and $\text R1\text b$.
-* Transforming the current source gave us the same answer with a simpler circuit.
-This would have been a challenging circuit for Node Voltage or Mesh Current methods.
+* When we transformed the current source we got the same answer with a simpler circuit.
+This would have been a challenge for Node Voltage or Mesh Current methods.
 Source transformation simplified it down to something we could solve with Ohm's Law.

 In the next article we simplify complex networks of many $\text R$'s and sources down to a *Thévenin equivalent* or *Norton equivalent*.